YugabyteDB-University/YCQL-Development/README.md

 ## Start Gitpod for YCQL Development

-Here are the links to start the repository using Gitpod:
+Here is the link to start the repository using Gitpod:

 - [YCQL Development](https://gitpod.io/#https://github.com/YugabyteDB-University/YCQL-Development)